selabs-ur1/VV-TP2/README.md

 ## Deliverable and evaluation

 We will not mark this lab.
-However, realizing this lab will help you for the final evaluation, and you can have a feedback on your work by forking this repository and submitting a pull request.
+However, realizing this lab will help you for the final evaluation, and you can have a feedback on your work by forking this repository and submitting a pull request (deadline: March 19th, 2021).